Mid County Civic Association Of Prince William

 Bacon Race Church

-One part of our area that is very interesting historically is the original Davis’s Ford.
+One part of our area that is very interesting historically is the original Davis' Ford.
 According to a county historical map, this ford was roughly where Occoquan Club Drive ends now, and picked up on the other side of the river at the site of the boat launch ramp at Fountainhead Park.
 There is a large Davis family cemetery near the main parking lot in Fountainhead Park and the Davis family owned a lot of land on both sides of the Occoquan River.
-Davis’s Ford existed as a river crossing until the river was dammed at the current location downstream near the town of Occoquan in the 1950's.
-The old Davis Ford road that leads away from the ford follows the ridgeline roughly paralleling Occoquan Club Drive, and the roadbed can still be seen in some areas.
-This road is believed to be the original Davis Ford Road.
-The road that is now Davis Ford Road running between Prince William Parkway and Yates Ford Road was at that time Bacon Race Road, named after the stream that parallels it that is now known as Crooked Creek.
-There’s a Civil War gun emplacement along old Davis Ford Road overlooking the Occoquan River and Davis’s Ford, along with a bivouac area.
-There’s evidence that this old road has been around since colonial times, and may have been used by General George Washington’s troops as a supply route.
+Davis Ford existed as a river crossing until the river was dammed at the current location downstream near the town of Occoquan in the 1950's.
+The old Davis Ford road that leads away from the ford follows the ridgeline roughly paralleling Occoquan Club Drive, and the old roadbed, four feet below grade in areas, can still be seen.
+According to Eugene Scheel's historic map, this road was Davis Ford Road and the road that is now Davis Ford Road running between Prince William Parkway and Yates Ford Road was at that time Bacon Race Road, possibly named after the stream paralleling it that is now known as Crooked Creek.
+There’s a Civil War gun emplacement along old Davis Ford Road overlooking the Occoquan River and Davis Ford, and there was a bivouac area nearby that has now been obliterated by road construction.
+There is also a Civil War breastworks (low chest-high earthen berm) near the river crossing, along with an 1890's era cemetery with around fifty graves.
+There’s evidence that this old road and river crossing has been around since colonial times, and may have been used by General George Washington’s troops as an alternate supply route in addition to it's role in the Civil War.
+According to period maps, the nearby crossing at Wolf Run Shoals was the primary river crossing for the Rochambeau Route (see below).

 If you’ve ever noticed the red house on Bacon Race Road across the street from Occoquan Club Drive (pictured at the top of the page), you’ve probably thought that it looks pretty old.
 From property record research, we’ve found that it dates back to around 1890.
-It’s not a log cabin, but in the attic you can see the roof is supported by logs with the bark still attached.
+It’s not a log cabin, but in the basement you can see the floor is supported by logs with the bark still attached.
 The floorboards are held in place with hand-cut nails and the house has a beautiful part stone, part brick fireplace.
+More info under the "Red House Pictures" tab.

 Simpson Property